DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation

 We use log-odds rather than raw probabilities to reflect the exponentially increasing difficulty of fooling the discriminator at higher confidence levels.
 Higher rewards indicate messages that make the session appear more realistic.

-\textbf{Preference Dataset Generation:} At messages with the highest and lowest rewards (critical moments where the discriminator most clearly detects unrealism), we sample 8 alternative responses.
+\textbf{Preference Dataset Generation:} For 2 messages with the lowest rewards, we sample 8 alternative responses.
 These alternatives are ranked by their discriminator-based rewards to create preference pairs $(u_{\text{chosen}}, u_{\text{rejected}})$ where the chosen response has the highest reward.

 \textbf{Dataset Filtering:} After generating preference pairs, we filter to retain only samples where $r_{\text{chosen}} > 0$ and $r_{\text{rejected}} < 0$.
 This selects high-confidence pairs with maximum learning signal while preventing over-correction.